czarist/chalengge-php-softexpert/readme.md

     6. Run "php config/seeds.php" in the terminal.
         Execute "php config/seeds.php" no terminal.

+    7. Run "php -S locahoost:8080" in the terminal.
+        Execute "php -S locahoost:8080" no terminal.

-    7. Clone the Frontend project using git clone.
+    8. Clone the Frontend project using git clone.
         Clone este projeto usando git clone.
         git clone https://github.com/czarist/-chalengge-php-softexpert-frontend

-    8. Open the frontend directory and run "npm install" in the terminal.
+    10. Open the frontend directory and run "npm install" in the terminal.
         Abra o diretório do frontend e execute "npm install" no terminal.

-    9. Run "npm start" in the terminal.
+    11. Run "npm start" in the terminal.
         Execute "npm start" no terminal.

-    10. Follow the instructions in the images to test the endpoints using Postman or similar.
+    12. Follow the instructions in the images to test the endpoints using Postman or similar.
         Siga as instruções nas imagens para testar os endpoints usando Postman ou similar.

 ### GET ALL